-GALT JOINT UNION ELEMENTARY SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2019
+GALT JOINT UNION ELEMENTARY SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2020

-Net Change in Fund Balances - Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different from amounts reported in governmental funds because:

-Capital outlay:

-In governmental funds, the costs of capital assets are reported as expenditures in the period when the assets are acquired.
+Net Change in Fund Balances - Governmental Funds \$ (8,262,069) Amounts reported for governmental activities in the statement of activities are different from amounts reported in governmental funds because: Capital outlay: In governmental funds, the costs of capital assets are reported as expenditures in the period when the assets are acquired.
 In the statement of activities, costs of capital assets are allocated over their estimated useful lives as depreciation expense.
-The difference between capital outlay expenditures and depreciation expense for the period is:

-Expenditures for capital outlay: \$ 8,982,521 Depreciation expense: (1,890,121) 7,092,400
+The difference between capital outlay expenditures and depreciation expense for the period is: Expenditures for capital outlay: Depreciation expense: (2,114,236) 6,295,754 Debt service: In governmental funds, repayments of long-term debt are reported as expenditures.

-Debt service:

-In governmental funds, repayments of long-term debt are reported as expenditures.
 In the government-wide statements, repayments of long-term debt are reported as reductions of liabilities.
-Expenditures for repayment of the principal portion of long-term debt were:

-Debt proceeds:

-In governmental funds, proceeds from debt are recognized as Other Financing Sources.
-In the government-wide statements, proceeds from debt are reported as increases to liabilities.
-Amounts recognized in governmental funds as proceeds from debt, net of issue premium or discount, were:

-Unmatured interest on long-term debt:

-In governmental funds, interest on long-term debt is recognized in the period that it becomes due.
+Expenditures for repayment of the principal portion of long-term debt were: 1,126,735 Unmatured interest on long-term debt: In governmental funds, interest on long-term debt is recognized in the period that it becomes due.
 In the government-wide statement of activities, it is recognized in the period it is incurred.
-Unmatured interest owing at the end of the period, less matured interest paid during the period but owing from the prior period, was:

-Accreted interest on long-term debt:

-In governmental funds, accreted interest on capital appreciation bonds is not recorded as an expenditure from current sources.
+Unmatured interest owing at the end of the period, less matured interest paid during the period but owing from the prior period, was: 47,499 Accreted interest on long-term debt: In governmental funds, accreted interest on capital appreciation bonds is not recorded as an expenditure from current sources.
 In the government-wide statement of activities, however, this is recorded as interest expense for the period.
+(113,139) Compensated absences: In governmental funds, compensated absences are measured by the amounts paid during the period.
+In the statement of activities, compensated absences are measured by the amount earned.
+The difference between compensated absences paid and compensated absences earned, was: (38,140) Other expenditures relating to prior periods: Certain expenditures recognized in governmental funds relate to prior periods.
+Typical examples are payments on structured legal settlements or retirement incentives paid over time.
+These expenditures are recognized in the government-wide statement of activities in the period in which the obligations were first incurred, so they must not be recognized again in the current period.
+Expenditures relating to prior periods for early retirement incentives were: 268,174

+(continued on next page)

-GALT JOINT UNION ELEMENTARY SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES, continued FOR THE YEAR ENDED JUNE 30, 2019
+GALT JOINT UNION ELEMENTARY SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES, continued FOR THE YEAR ENDED JUNE 30, 2020